OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 > There is a known issue with the following debugging steps.
 The steps work for a project installed with the **Excel Custom Functions Add-in project** option in the Yeoman generator with **TypeScript** selected as the script type, but the steps do not work for a project installed with **JavaScript** selected as the script type.
 For additional information, see [OfficeDev/office-js-docs-pr issue #3355](https://github.com/OfficeDev/office-js-docs-pr/issues/3355).

 > [!NOTE]
-> Desktop debugging for the Mac is not available but can be achieved [using the browser tools and command line to debug Excel on the web](#use-the-command-line-tools-to-debug)).
+> Desktop debugging for the Mac is not available but can be achieved [using the browser tools and command line to debug Excel on the web](#use-the-command-line-tools-to-debug).

 ### Run your add-in from VS Code